anirbanc96/ECMMD-CondTwoSamp/CIFAR10-Calibration/README.md

 ### Model Architecture

-The CNN architecture used in this experiment follows the design described in [Paper Title/Reference].
+The CNN architecture used in this experiment follows the design described in [A Kernel-Based Conditional Two-Sample Test Using Nearest Neighbors](https://arxiv.org/abs/2407.16550).
 The architecture includes three convolutional layers interspersed with max-pooling layers.
 Post convolution a flattening transformation is used followed by a fully connected layer.
 For binary classification the output layer uses a softmax activation function.

 ## Notes